-- 1. Students shall donate 50% or more of their CS hours in direct service to distressed people and/or groups.
+- Students shall donate 50% or more of their CS hours in direct service to distressed people and/or groups.
 These hours will be recorded as "direct service" hours.
 Distressed people groups may be defined as the poor, elderly, disabled, sick, widows, orphans, and strangers (including the homeless and recent immigrants).
 Direct service involves students engaging directly with distressed people.
 Preparation for service to the distressed is essential, but it shall not be included within the 60 "direct service" hours (50% of the total hours) of the service requirement.
-All hours can be given to direct service, but students may choose to complete up to half of their 30 hours to indirect service (see #2 and #3 below). - 2.
+All hours can be given to direct service, but students may choose to complete up to half of their 30 hours to indirect service (see #2 and #3 below).
+Note: Volunteering at CFD camps DOES NOT count towards direct service hours. - 2.
 ALL CS hours should benefit a non-profit organization involved in relief, care, or conservation, but they do not have to be "direct service" hours.
 Up to 15 hours toward animal rescue may also be included in the indirect category.
 (For example, a student feeding the homeless counts as direct hours, but preparing a sack lunch for the homeless, and not going to feed them would count as indirect hours.)
 These CS hours must take place outside of a student's normal daily experience. - 3.
-Of a student's required 30 hours of community service, up to 10 hours per year may be given to the FPD community or towards a local church, towards nonpolitical civic engagement or at a museum promoting the arts or sciences.
+Of a student's required 30 hours of community service, up to 10 hours per year may be given to the FPD community (school events, CFD camps, etc.) or towards a local church, towards nonpolitical civic engagement or at a museum promoting the arts or sciences.
 These hours are limited to 10 per year TOTAL, including FPD, church, etc. NOT ten for each of the above.